google/security-testbeds/apache/hive/weak_credentials/README.md

 open `https://localhost:6443`, login DN is `cn=admin,dc=example,dc=com` and password is `adminpassword` from `docker-compose.yml`

 3.edit `hive-site.xml` and replace `ldap://192.168.64.1:389` to `ldap://your_ldap_ip:389`(`localhost` or `127.0.0.1`
-is not useful, I think using the host address is better)
+is not useful, I think using the ip address of docker bridge interface is better)

 4.run the hive instance with `hive-site.xml`